ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 ### B - Connect Raspiblitz with LND/CLN interface, using Tailscale/ZeroTier network.
 <p>What is Tailscale?</p>
 <p>Tailscale is zero config VPN that creates a secure private network between your home Tor node and your other devices.</p>
 <p>Even when separated by firewalls or subnets, Tailscale just works.
 Tailscale will assign to your Raspiblitz node machine a stable private IP and an auto-assigned domain that stays consistent, no matter what network your Umbrel machine is connected to.
 It’s like a local network that works everywhere.
-Tailscale builds on top of WireGuard®’s Noise protocol encryption, a peer-reviewed and trusted standard.</p>
+Tailscale builds on top of WireGuard Noise protocol encryption, a peer-reviewed and trusted standard.</p>
 <p>The connection through Tailscale will be much faster and stable than Tor, encrypted and safe.</p<>>

 1. Go to [Tailscale.com](https://tailscale.com) or [ZeroTier.com](https://zerotier.com) and create an account.
 No need to use real identity.